Catch A Lift: Utah’s Lift-Served Mountain Biking

 The Scene

-Utah's newest action sports mecca can be found at Woodward Park City.
-Those huge piles of snow and park features in the winter melt out each summer to create a lift-served biking and progression paradise.
-In conjunction with their 66,000 square-foot indoor facility, Woodward offers 120 acres of outdoor terrain for action sport enthusiasts.
-A skate park compliments flowy bike trails meticulously crafted by Alpine Bike Parks.
-Sculpted to test and hone the skills of BMX and freeride mountain bikers, the trails at Woodward are awesome for those looking to boost their confidence or take their riding to the next level.
+Utah's most exciting action sports complex is undoubtedly Woodward Park City.
+Those huge piles of snow and park features in the winter serve as a lift-served biking and progression paradise each summer.
+In conjunction with their 66,000 square-foot indoor facility, Woodward offers 120 acres of outdoor terrain for action sport enthusiasts within its downhill and freestyle-oriented bike park.
+A skate park complements the flowy bike trails meticulously crafted by Alpine Bike Parks.
+Sculpted to test and hone the skills of BMX, adaptive, and freeride mountain bikers, the trails at Woodward are awesome for those looking to boost their confidence or take their riding to the next level.

 Access to Woodward is available in a multitude of time blocks, packages and options.
-From camps to memberships there are a lot of ways to experience Woodward.
-Membership options offer deals and discounts on rentals, camps, and clinics.
+From camps to memberships, there are a lot of ways to experience Woodward.
+Membership options offer deals and discounts on rentals, camps and clinics.
 Visit Woodward's Membership Page for current offerings.
+This facility is designed to help athletes sharpen their skills and there is no better place to take your riding to the next level.
+This is a great spot for beginning riders to start.

 2020_summer_action_mtbtrails_mtb_alpal_at-2jpg